© Daniele Occhiato

 Breeding birds

-The long-term population trends of breeding birds in Switzerland are extremely well documented thanks to several monitoring schemes that we run simultaneously.
+The long-term population trends of breeding birds in Switzerland are extremely well documented thanks to various monitoring schemes.
 The objective of these countrywide surveys is to gain an overview of the current distribution and population sizes of Swiss birds and to keep track of changes.
 Having access to such detailed knowledge for a whole group of animals is unique even in Switzerland.
 Internationally, few monitoring schemes exist that have such dense spatial coverage for so many species.

 Projects